VarunSantosh/cli-based-sacred-games/README.md

 ## General comments
 * I didn't really have much time to do this, so there are still many things to be improved.
-* Test coverage is not sufficient, but since major part of the application is printing in console didn't get time to write integration test.
+* Test coverage is not sufficient, but since major part of the application is printing in console didn't get time to write test cases using Spock.

 ## Running
 ### IDE